arrigonialberto86/funtime/transfer.md

 - __Fine-tuning the ConvNet__ The second strategy is to not only replace and retrain the classifier on top of the ConvNet on the new dataset, but to also fine-tune the weights of the pretrained network by continuing the backpropagation.
 It is possible to fine-tune all the layers of the ConvNet, or it’s possible to keep some of the earlier layers fixed (due to overfitting concerns) and only fine-tune some higher-level portion of the network (more on this later)

 ### Transfer learning using inception-v3
-The following model has been trained to distinguish [Fender Stratocaster](https://en.wikipedia.org/wiki/Fender_Stratocaster) and [Gibson Les Paul](https://en.wikipedia.org/wiki/Gibson_Les_Paul) guitar pictures (In this regard, the [Flickr APIs](https://www.flickr.com/services/api/), Instagram or Google Image results are invaluable resources for the collection of training sets for ConvNets).
+The following model has been trained to distinguish [Fender Stratocaster](https://en.wikipedia.org/wiki/Fender_Stratocaster), [Gibson Les Paul](https://en.wikipedia.org/wiki/Gibson_Les_Paul) and [Gibson SG](https://en.wikipedia.org/wiki/Gibson_SG) guitar pictures (In this regard, the [Flickr APIs](https://www.flickr.com/services/api/), Instagram or Google Image results are invaluable resources for the collection of training sets for ConvNets).
 Inception-v3 is a ConvNet trained on ImageNet and developed by Google, the default input size for this model is 299 x 299 with three channels.

-(The following code has been written using the Keras library with a TensorFlow backend)
+(The following code has been written using the Keras library with TensorFlow backend)

 Let's first import the necessary libraries and instantiate a the Inception-v3 model contained in Keras: